From € 690.- / 8 days

 You will cross an astonishing specific karstic area and will have a panoramic sight of the calcareous outcrop.
 Lillafüred (12kms west of Miskolc) is in the heart of a small wooded valley where two torrents meet before flowing into a lake.
 The sight of the castle overhanging the lake is like a fairy tale.
 Here you can rent a small boat and relax on the lake.
 Lillafüred also has several beautiful cascades under the castle (now a grand hotel) as well as three caves of several hundred metres long, containing impressive stalactites that you can explore in optional guided tours.
-Approximately 5H00 of walking today (13 km) and spectacular local walks in and around Lillafüred.
+Approximately 15 kms of walking today and spectacular local walks in and around Lillafüred.

 Accommodation in Lillafüred (B, L, D)

 Day 7 - Miskolctapolca

 This last part of the excursion will bring you closer to civilisation.
 You will follow the peaks southward, while passing close to Bükkszentkereszt where you turn eastward and descend progressively until Miskolctapolca, a charming residential village, centred around the thermal baths.
 Discover the Cave Bath, this thermal complex installed in natural caves.
 After a week of excursions, you can rest here in an agreeably hot and slightly ‘radioactive’ water with all its beneficial effects.
-Approximately 4H30 of walking today.
+Approximately 18 kms of walking today.

 Accomodation in Miskolctapolca (B, L, D)

 Day 8 - Back to Budapest & departure